 Below are several commonly asked questions, click on them to see the answer.
 Your appointment letter will give you information specific to your examination(s).
-However if you want more information please call the department.
+However, if you want more information please call the department.

-- The department can be contacted by telephone on (01481) 707383.
+- The department can be contacted by telephone on 01481 222015

-How long will it take?
+How long will the examination take?

-How do I get the results of my examination?
+How do I get my results?

 - The results are usually sent to the doctor who referred you for the exam, so you may need to make a follow up appointment.
-If you have been sent from a clinic your consultant will discuss the findings with you directly.
+If you have been sent from a clinic, your consultant will discuss the findings with you directly.

-Where do I check in?
+Where do I go for an examination?